Are All Green Teas Bitter? The Science Behind Green Tea Taste

 Floral Green Tea — $10 / 25g

 This is the entry point for anyone who has found green tea too harsh.
-Light-bodied and delicately perfumed, this Nepali green tea is grown at altitude and processed to amplify its natural floral aromatics rather than its astringency.
+Light-bodied and delicately perfumed, this Nepali green tea is grown at altitude and processed to amplify its natural floral aromatics.
 It brews to a pale gold cup with a sweet, clean finish and almost no perceptible bitterness.
-Ideal for first-time green tea drinkers or anyone who prefers a gentle, fragrant cup in the morning or mid-afternoon.
 Brew at 75°C for 2 minutes.

 Organic Light Green Tea — $20 / 50g

-Sourced from gardens at 5,500 feet elevation — among the highest-grown green teas available — this certified organic tea exemplifies the altitude-sweetness relationship.
-Slower growth at this elevation means a higher accumulation of L-theanine and a smoother, lower-caffeine profile.
+Sourced from gardens at 5,500 feet elevation, this certified organic tea exemplifies the altitude-sweetness relationship.
 The cup is mellow and rounded with a long clean finish.
-This is a daily drinker for those who want a calm, focused energy lift without the jittery edge of a high-caffeine tea.
 An excellent choice if you are sensitive to caffeine or have found green tea gives you anxiety.
 Brew at 70–75°C for 2–2.5 minutes.

 Green Tea Everyday Pack — $70

 Five different Nepal Hills green teas in one pack — the most thorough introduction to Himalayan green tea available.
-This set lets you taste the range of what high-altitude whole-leaf green tea can do: from light and floral to slightly more structured and complex, without ever crossing into bitter territory.
-It is the obvious starting point if you are not sure which single green tea suits you best, and it makes an excellent gift for a green tea sceptic who needs to be shown rather than told.
-Includes enough tea for weeks of daily brewing.
+This set lets you taste the range of what high-altitude whole-leaf green tea can do, without ever crossing into bitter territory.

 Light Tea Lovers Pack — $46.47

-A curated mix of Nepal Hills green and white teas, this pack is designed for the drinker who wants the lightest, most delicate end of the tea spectrum.
-White teas — made from the youngest buds, with minimal processing — are even lower in catechins than green teas, producing an exceptionally smooth, subtly sweet cup.
-Pairing them with Nepal Hills green teas shows how tea flavour evolves as the leaf matures and as processing intensifies.
-If bitterness has been your barrier to enjoying tea at all, this pack offers the gentlest possible on-ramp.
+A curated mix of Nepal Hills green and white teas for the drinker who wants the lightest, most delicate end of the tea spectrum.
+White teas — made from the youngest buds with minimal processing — are even lower in catechins than green teas.
+If bitterness has been your barrier to enjoying tea, this pack offers the gentlest possible on-ramp.

 How to Brew Green Tea Without Bitterness: A Step-by-Step Guide

-1. Start with good water.
+- Start with good water.
 Filtered or spring water is best.
-Hard tap water with high mineral content competes with the tea's delicate compounds and amplifies astringency.
-Avoid distilled water — it produces a flat, lifeless cup with no texture.
+Hard tap water competes with the tea's delicate compounds and amplifies astringency.

-2. Measure your leaf: 1 teaspoon (2–2.5g) per 200ml of water.
-More leaf does not mean more flavour — it means more bitterness.
-Proper measurement is more important than most people realise.
+- Measure your leaf: 1 teaspoon (2–2.5g) per 200ml of water.
+More leaf means more bitterness, not more flavour.

-3. Heat water to 70–80°C. Use a thermometer kettle if you have one.
-Without one: bring to a boil and rest for 3–5 minutes before pouring.
+- Heat water to 70–80°C. Without a thermometer: bring to a boil and rest for 3–5 minutes before pouring.

-4. Pre-warm your cup or teapot.
-Swirl a small amount of hot water in the vessel and discard it before adding your leaves.
-This prevents the vessel from shocking the water temperature down unevenly.
+- Pre-warm your cup or teapot.
+Swirl a small amount of hot water in the vessel and discard it before adding leaves.

-5. Pour water over the leaves — not the other way around.
-This controls the extraction more evenly.
+- Pour water over the leaves.
+This controls extraction more evenly.

-7. Remove leaves promptly.
-Use an infuser, strainer, or gaiwan — any method that lets you separate leaf from water the moment steeping is complete.
+- Remove leaves promptly.
 This single step eliminates the most common cause of bitterness in home brewing.

 Frequently Asked Questions About Green Tea Bitterness